-Integrated Reproductive, Maternal and Newborn Health (IRMNH) – Regional Value for Money Benchmarking and Cost Effectiveness AnalysisSierra Leone
+Integrated Reproductive, Maternal and Newborn Health (IRMNH) – VFM Benchmarking and CEASierra Leone

-The results of the studies provided program implementers with information that can be used for accountability and advocacy purposes.
-In addition, provided a better understanding of the IRMNH programme’s impact and information to inform future design.
+The results of the studies provided programme implementers with information that can be used for accountability and advocacy purposes.
+In addition, it provided a better understanding of the IRMNH programme’s impact and information to inform future design.

 - Estimated cost per DALY averted was lower than at the end of the programme compared to the original estimate in the business case